ebruchez/ebruchez.github.io/_posts/2024-09-07-apple-1-reproduction-part-1-components.md

 I have now most of the parts I need to build the Apple-1 reproduction.
 I have also built some of the daughter boards.

-Part 2 will cover building the power supply.
+[Part 2](../apple-1-reproduction-part-2-power-supply/) covers building the power supply.

 [//]: # (Part 3 will cover testing the chips and starting the assembly of the computer.)